-United Nations Investigator Valentin Vermeulen has been sent to a peacekeeping mission in the Ivory Coast in West Africa.
-After falsely accusing a higher-up at the UN, he is relegated to ferret out a suspected fraud in the miserably wet, politically volatile city of Yamoussoukro.
+United Nations Investigator Valentin Vermeulen has been sent to a peacekeeping mission in the Ivory Coast in West Africa, relegated to ferret out a suspected fraud in the miserably wet, politically volatile city of Yamoussoukro.
 A large amount of fuel has gone unaccounted for, and the culprit seems to be a petty bureaucrat named Khoury.
 But after Vermeulen confronts the man, he is shot and his death declared a suicide.

 Vermeulen knows Khoury’s death was no suicide.
 He heard the gunshot and saw a young thug leave Khoury’s office.
 The suicide note did not appear until later.
 Vermeulen’s search for answers takes him to the offices of a beautiful widow, Desirée Doué, who runs a cocoa export company.
 For security, Madame Doué employs a group of young hoodlums known as the Jeunes Patriotes, and Khoury’s killer is one of them.

 Obviously someone in the UN is in league with her, but with the city’s politics in disarray, how will Vermeulen stop the perpetrators and remain alive?
 Fortunately he has an ally, Kwame Appiah, a member of UN troops with a trick or two up his sleeve.